 Rainbow returned with a revamped lineup and fresh approach for the group’s second studio album, Rising.
 The record is comprised of six solid compositions which are comparable to the material the band had done before with dynamic and tight performances.
-The quintet started as a project by former Deep Purple guitarist Ritchie Blackmore after he departed from that group.
+The quintet started as a project by former Deep Purple guitarist Ritchie Blackmore after he departed from that group because he was unhappy with the stylistic direction of the group on their 1974 albums, which drifted towards funk rock and away from the band’s signature hard rock sound.

 Blackmore established Rainbow when he joined with the American rock band, Elf, in 1975.
 Blackmore wanted to record some material that was rejected by Deep Purple members and he enlisted Elf vocalist Ronnie James Dio who in turn suggested his band mates to back up on the recordings.
 Soon, this project turned into the album Ritchie Blackmore’s Rainbow, with the album name (and ultimately the band name) inspired by the famous Rainbow Bar and Grill in Hollywood, CA. However, Blackmore was unhappy about the live performances of many in the Elf line-up and he fired everybody except Dio.